Brentuximab Vedotin and Combination Chemotherapy in Treating Patients With Stage II-IV HIV-Associated Hodgkin Lymphoma

 - Patients diagnosed with hepatitis C who are hepatitis C antibody positive, whether hepatitis C RNA level is measurable or not, must have no evidence of cirrhosis and have liver function tests

-- Participants must discontinue use of the following agents within 7 days prior to therapy
+- Brentuximab vedotin is partially metabolized via the CYP3A4 pathway and is cleared from the cells via the P-glycoprotein pump; therefore, participants must discontinue use of the following agents within 7 days prior to therapy

 - Strong CYP3A4 inhibitors that treat HIV